Outline of Rules/Table of Contents

 7.2.5.
 TEAM REQUIREMENTS FOR LEAGUE FORMATION

-At least SIX (6) teams are needed to form a league.
-Consideration will be given for that league to allow play with fewer than six (6) teams to form a league.
+At least SIX (6) teams are required to form a league.
+Consideration may be given for a league with fewer than six (6) teams.
 At least SIX (6) Division I and SIX (6) Division II teams are needed to structure a league in a I/II format.
 If there are SIXTEEN (16) or more teams registered for an age group, every effort will be made to ensure both Division I and Division II have at least EIGHT (8) teams each.

 7.2.6.
 TEAM ASSIGNMENT PROCEDURES